 Expedited Review

 Some course changes are eligible for “Expedited Review”.
 These changes are fully reviewed by the College Curriculum Committee, but do not pass through full ICC review.
 Please refer to Appendix I. Expedited review for a course change must be requested in the “Reason for Change” field (preferred) or a comment in the course change document.
-The CCC must conduct a final review of the requested changes and indicate in the comments that the document is ready to be published without ICC review.
+The CCC must conduct a final review of the requested changes and confirm that expedited processing is approved.
+We recommend a comment with the text “Expedited Approval is Requested”.

 The official, approved document titled “General Principles for Expedited Course Change Approval” on the UCC web site contains the same content as Appendix I.